-The most popular phase coding scheme used for the PC-FMCW in the preliminary studies \cite{FarukPhase, UtkuGeneralized} was the binary phase shift keying (BPSK).
-The BPSK coding causes abrupt phase changes that lead to large leakage of the BPSK spectrum outside of the 3-dB bandwidth.
-As a consequence, the BPSK only with a small bandwidth compared to the sampling frequency (a few chips per chirps) can be used for sensing \cite{UtkuEuCAP}.
-In the case of the BPSK code bandwidth being comparable to the sampling frequency of the analog-to-digital converter (ADC), the sidelobe level significantly increases.
-Therefore, other phase modulation types with lower spectral leakage and thus better sensing performance are still of much interest.
+The most popular phase coding scheme used for PC-FMCW in the preliminary studies \cite{FarukPhase, UtkuGeneralized} was binary phase shift keying (BPSK).
+The BPSK coding causes abrupt phase changes that lead to a large spectrum widening of the beat signal.
+As a consequence, the BPSK signal only with a small bandwidth compared to the sampling frequency (a few chips per chirps) can be used for sensing \cite{UtkuEuCAP}.
+In the case of BPSK code bandwidth being comparable to the sampling frequency of analog-to-digital converter (ADC), the sidelobe level significantly increases.
+Therefore, other phase modulation types with lower spectral broadening and thus better sensing performance are still of much interest.

-In this paper, we have studied the smoothed phase-coded frequency modulated continuous waveform (SPC-FMCW) to enhance the coexistence of multiple radars, and we have investigated the receiving strategy with a low ADC sampling requirement.
-The phase smoothing operation is proposed to obtain a smooth phase transition that addresses the bandwidth limitations of BPSK, and the phase lag compensation is applied to the transmitted phase code to eliminate the undesired effect of the group delay filter.
+In this paper, we have studied smoothed phase-coded frequency modulated continuous waveform (SPC-FMCW) to enhance the coexistence of multiple radars, and we have investigated the receiving strategy with a low ADC sampling requirement.
+The phase smoothing operation is proposed to obtain a smooth phase transition that addresses the bandwidth limitations of BPSK, and then the phase lag compensation is applied to the transmitted phase code to eliminate the undesired effect of the group delay filter.
 For analysis, we have used the Gaussian filter as a smoother and derived the waveform in different domains.
 Subsequently, we have investigated the waveform properties analytically.
 In addition, we have applied the proposed waveform to a real scenario and examined its sensing performance experimentally.

 The rest of the paper is organised as follows.
-Section~\ref{sec:Signal_Model} describes signal model for the generic PC-FMCW and gives the transceiver structure for the signal.
-Section~\ref{sec:TypeOfPhases} presents a smoothing operation to improve the phase transition of the PC-FMCW.
+Section~\ref{sec:Signal_Model} describes the signal model for the generic PC-FMCW and gives the transceiver structure for the signal.
+Section~\ref{sec:TypeOfPhases} presents a smoothing operation to improve the phase transition of PC-FMCW.
 Section~\ref{sec:PhaseLagCompensation} provides the phase lag compensation, and Section~\ref{sec:BandwidthLimitation} investigates waveform properties of the resulting waveforms.
 Section~\ref{sec:Experiments} demonstrates the application of the waveforms to a real scenario.
 Finally, Section~\ref{sec:Conclusion} highlights the concluding remarks.